 1. Old Fuel or Bad Fuel Filter

-This is the most common reason why you are facing challenges starting your chainsaw.
+This is the most common reason you face challenges starting your chainsaw.
 If the fuel you are using is old, there is a good chance it will accumulate dirt with time.
 The dirt, when accumulated, ruins the carburetor of your chainsaw.
 This is why your chainsaw is difficult to start.

 Apart from old fuel, you might find starting your chainsaw challenging if you use a bad fuel filter.
 Change the fuel and get a good fuel filter.
 Also, wash or service the carburetor to get the engine working properly again.